brianpham97/New.GG-Front/README.md

 # Overview

 Developed a functional front-end application for users who are new to the game League of Legends and need help picking a champion to learn or for veteran players who want to look into a new champion to practice.
-Champions are sorted by either 'Meta' or 'Thirst'.\
-Meta champions were picked from [U.GG's](https://u.gg/lol/mid-lane-tier-list?rank=overall) S-S+ tier list and thirst champions list was picked by me 😛
+Champions are sorted by roles they are usually played in and categorized by either 'Meta' or 'Thirst'.
+Meta champions were picked from [U.GG's](https://u.gg/lol/mid-lane-tier-list?rank=overall) S-S+ tier list (Patch 12.18, 9/27/2022).
+Thirst champions were picked by me 😛.

 ## Technologies Used